 CODE OF PROFESSIONAL ETHICS FOR STAFF

 Whoever adopts teaching as a profession assumes the obligation to conduct himself in accordance with the ideals of the profession.
-A teacher is constantly under the scrutiny of his/her students and the society at large.
-Therefore, every teacher should see that there is no incompatibility between his/her precepts and practice.
+A faculty is constantly under the scrutiny of his/her students and the society at large.
+Therefore, every faculty should see that there is no incompatibility between his/her precepts and practice.
 The national ideas of education which have already been set forth and which he/she should seek to inculcate among students must be his/her own ideals.
-The profession further requires that the teachers should be calm, patient and communicative by temperament and amiable in disposition.
+The profession further requires that the faculty should be calm, patient and communicative by temperament and amiable in disposition.

 - Adhere to a responsible pattern of conduct and demeanor expected of them by the